-The ACO approach was firstly proposed by Di Caro and Dorigo [13], to address the routing problem.
-In their AntNet algorithm, each artificial ant builds a path from source to destination.
-While building the path, ants collect information about the time length of the path components, and implicit information about the load status of the network.
-Our algorithm is inspired by this work, but addresses the more complex problem of distributed QoS-constrained task execution.
+The ACO approach was firstly proposed by Di Caro and Dorigo [14] to address the routing problem with their AntNet algorithm.
+There each artificial ant builds a path from source to destination.
+While building the path, ants collect explicit information about the time length of the path components and implicit information about the load status of the network.
+Our algorithm is largely inspired on this approach but is different of course due to the different problems being solved (routing vs. collaborative task execution).

-Another source of inspiration for our work is the comprehensive survey on approaches to network routing and loadbalancing based on ACO, by Sim et al. [14].
-The authors stress the main weakness of ACO-based approaches, namely stagnation, and focus on the many strategies that have been developed to deal with it.
-In addition to the ones featured also by our algorithm (namely evaporation and aging), they consider pheromone smoothing (placing a maximum to the amount of pheromone and releasing less pheromone when that threshold is closer), pheromone limiting (setting upper bounds on the amount of deposited pheromone), privileged pheromone laying (a privileged set of ants may release more pheromone than the rest) and pheromone-heuristic control (the choice of ants is a weighted combination of the amount of pheromone and the estimate of a heuristic).
-Such techniques can be easily implemented and evaluated in our framework.
+Another of our sources of inspiration is the comprehensive survey on approaches to network routing and load-balancing based on ACO of Sim et al [15].
+The authors stress the main weakness of ACO based approaches, namely stagnation and focus on the many strategies that have been developed to deal it.
+In addition to the ones featured by our algorithm (namely evaporation and aging) they consider pheromone smoothing (reinforcing of pheromone), pheromone limiting (setting upper bounds on the amount of deposited pheromone), privileged pheromone laying (a privileged set of ants may release more pheromone than the rest) and pheromone-heuristic control (the choice of ants is a weighted combination of the amount of pheromone and the estimate of a heuristic).
+Such techniques can be of course implemented and evaluated in our framework.

-Some authors have tried to adopt existing ACO-based approaches to solve load balancing problems in task distribution systems [15]-[17].
-Many of them apply the basic minmax algorithm proposed by Di Caro and Dorigo [13].
-Unfortunately, such works do not describe their algorithms in sufficient detail to allow us to implement and evaluate them in our framework.
-Nevertheless, we discuss some of their main concepts.
+Some authors have tried to adopt existing ACO-based approaches to solve load balancing problems in task distribution systems (see e.g. [16]-[18]).
+Many of them apply the basic minmax algorithm proposed in [14].
+Unfortunately, such works do not describe their algorithms in sufficient detail so that we could not implement and evaluate them in our framework.
+However, we discuss some of their main concepts.

-Mishra [15] proposed a simple ACO approach to deal with the load balancing problem intended as the fact that every node does approximately the same amount of work at any instant of time.
-The proposed ACO-based algorithm for dynamic load balancing relies only on the current state of the system (no prior knowledge is needed).
-Each node is configured with its capacity, its probability of being a destination, and its pheromone (or probabilistic routing) table that plays a role similar to our Colored Computational Field.
+Mishra [16] proposed a simple ACO approach to deal with the load balancing problem intended as the fact that every node does approximately the same amount of work at any instant of time.
+The ACO algorithm proposed in [16] is a dynamic load balancing algorithm based only on the current state of the system, thus no prior knowledge is needed.
+Each node is configured with its capacity, its probability of being a destination, and its pheromone (or probabilistic routing) table that plays a role similar to our computational field.
 Each row of the pheromone table is a routing preference for each destination and each column represents the probability of choosing a neighbor as the next hop.
-Ants are launched with random destination, to feed the information of the table.
+Ants are launched from a node with a random destination to feed the information of the table.
 When an ant reaches a node whose pheromone table is empty, it makes a random decision.
 An extended version of this algorithm considers the presence of multiple ant colonies with the sole purpose of reducing the likelihood that all mobile agents establish the same connection.
-In our opinion, such an approach is suitable for load balancing in network routing problems, not for collaborative task execution in volunteer clouds, as ants' decisions do not take into account the QoS requirements of the tasks.
+In our opinion their approach is suitable to solve load balancing in network routing problems but not for collaborative task execution in volunteer clouds since the ant's decision does not take into account the task QoS requirements.